barnacl437/Barnacl437/README.md

 HAI
-16 yo, he/him/any, who likes tech.
-nothing special in the GitHub profile so uh...
+16 yo, he/him/any, who likes tech. sometimes be funny and be funky. nothing special in the GitHub profile so uh...

 I use both Windows/Linux but currently Door.